Here are answers to some of the most common questions about

 How is the budget funded?

 There are a variety of funding sources.
-The General Fund ($952 million) is supported with property taxes and other revenues to fund programs that are not self-supporting, such as libraries, parks and the Constitutional Officers.
-It is important to note that nearly 50 percent of the revenue in the General Fund goes to the independently-elected Constitutional Officers, primarily the Sheriff, Supervisor of Elections and Property Appraiser.
+The General Fund (1.0 billion) is supported with property taxes and other revenues to fund programs that are not self-supporting, such as libraries, parks and the Constitutional Officers.
+It is important to note that nearly 50 percent of the revenue in the General Fund goes to the independently-elected Constitutional officers, primarily the Sheriff, Supervisor of Elections and Property Appraiser.

-The Other Funds ($1.3 billion) portion of the budget consists of self-supported agencies with dedicated taxes or fees, such as the Tourist Development Fund or the County Transportation Trust Fund.
+The Other Funds ($1.4 billion) portion of the budget consists of self-supported agencies with dedicated taxes and fees, such as the Tourist Development Fund or the County Transportation Trust Fund.

-What percentage of the General Fund revenues come from property taxes?
+What percentage of the General Fund recurring revenues come from property taxes?

-About 66 percent.
-The rest comes from fees and charges (11 percent); transfers and fund balance (16 percent); and sales tax and state revenue sharing (7 percent).
+About 78 percent.
+The rest comes from fees, fines and miscellaneous revenues (13 percent), and sales tax and state revenue sharing (9 percent).

 What is the millage rate?